 In case you plan to reach the top PvP titles, you will need to first, make a good viable plan, and second, be mentally and physically prepared to spend days, weeks, and even months in the game with the only purpose — kill as many other Characters as you possibly can.

 The first several weeks of the new PvP grinding life, you should do your best to get as much Honor as it is possible.
-This will not only let you fly through the first PvP Ranks, as they are easy to obtain, but will also give you a better understanding of how competitive your realm is.
+This will not only let you fly through the first PvP Ranks, as they are easy to obtain but will also give you a better understanding of how competitive your realm is.
 You will start recognizing particular Characters and Players behind them, so you would know what to do when meeting them again.
 It might take you several weeks to gather all the needed data.
 Luckily the Rank will also rise while you make preparations.

-It is advisable to make a new habit of making notes each Wednesday, so you could see the epigenetic of your progress.
+It is advisable to make a new habit of making notes each Wednesday, so you can see the epigenetic of your progress.
 Write down your WS via CP, and the amount of Honor you earned each week.
 This way you will be able to roughly presume your future time and effort costs in order to get what you want.
-Be mindful though – none of these calculations are set in stone because they very much depend on other Players of your faction who participate in PvP actions every week.
+Be mindful though — none of these calculations are set in stone because they very much depend on other Players of your faction who participate in PvP actions every week.
 Also, take into consideration the average time, you may and can spend on the computer.
 Remember, that you may easily lose all your Ranks by just not playing.
-But in case you may spend as much time in the game as it needs, you should be able to approximately estimate the time and efforts costs.
+But in case you may spend as much time in the game as it needs, you should be able to approximately estimate the time and effort costs.

 And of course, we cannot ignore the Honor Class Armor Sets, which Players may acquire as a reward for the faithful service to their faction.
 Each class may have 2 different sets, with pieces that can be purchased from PvP vendors once you reach a certain PvP Rank.

 Each set consists of 6 pieces, and the Character will receive additional set bonuses after collecting 2, 4, and 6 pieces of the set.
-2 and 6-piece bonuses are generic stat increases such as Stamina, Attack Power or Spell Power, while the 4-piece bonuses are improvements to some of your class spells.
+2 and 6-piece bonuses are generic stat increases such as Stamina, Attack Power, or Spell Power, while the 4-piece bonuses are improvements to some of your class spells.
 Note, however, that these sets may be used only while fighting with other players, as they are not competitive with PvE armor in other than PvP game aspects.
-There are two different Honor sets – one of a rare, and one of the epic qualities, but none of them is easy to get.
-There are two other types of them – the Horde and the Alliance version, and although the appearances differ, the stats remain the same.
+There are two different Honor sets — one of a rare, and one of the epic qualities, but none of them is easy to get.
+There are two other types of them — the Horde and the Alliance version, and although the appearances differ, the stats remain the same.
 Here is a small table of all Class PvP Sets:

 Battlegrounds

-Winning the BG itself;
+Winning the BG itself:

-Capture the flag in Warsong Gulch;
+- Capture the flag in Warsong Gulch;

-Steal a base in Arathi Basin;
+- Steal a base in Arathi Basin;

-Kill a lieutenant in Alterac Valley.
+- Kill a lieutenant in Alterac Valley.

-All players of the same faction will receive the same amount of Honor upon completing any of Battleground objectives.
+All players of the same faction will receive the same amount of Honor upon completing any of the Battleground objectives.
 Moreover, each win gives you:

-Three Marks of Honor, which can be traded for the experience;
+- Three Marks of Honor, which can be traded for the experience;

-Extra Honor;
+- Extra Honor;

-Reputation points with the Battleground’s faction.
+- Reputation points with the Battleground’s faction.

 Warsong Gulch

-Quick Facts
+Quick Facts:

 - Original Release Date: June 7, 2005 (Patch 1.5);